danielnbarbosa/angela/README.md

 ## Introduction

-Angela is a reinforcement learning agent capable of solving a variety environments.
-She implements several different RL algorithms (agents) and neural network models.
+Angela is a deep reinforcement learning agent capable of solving a variety environments.
+She implements several different RL algorithms and neural network models.

 She can work with both discrete and continuous action spaces allowing her to tackle anything from Atari games to robotic control problems.